The 50 Most Remote Islands In The World

 24. Easter Island

-It’s completely isolated and surrounded by masses of empty ocean on all sides.
-The island’s most curious inhabitants are its giant Maoi heads, massive monuments carved from volcanic rock that dot the landscape from centre to shore.
+Easter Island is an intriguing place off the coast of Chile.
+It's completely isolated and surrounded by masses of empty ocean on all sides.
+The island's most curious inhabitants are its giant Maoi heads, massive monuments carved from volcanic rock that dot the landscape from centre to shore.
+The biggest of all is El Gigante, which stands nearly 72 feet tall.

 They were built by the Rapanui people, early inhabitants of the island, and there are many theories as to how they built and transported these massive sculptures between 1250 and 1500 CE.
+No trees grow on the island, as the early civilizations chopped them all down to build canoes and eventually stranded themselves here.

 Nowadays, less than 2,000 people live on Easter Island, but the history and mystery of the place has inspired great fascination.